Clakriss/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. WITHOUT C, YOU WOULD LIVE IN HIAGO > Create a script that removes all letters c and C from input.

+21. ESREVER > Write a script that reverse its input.

+22.